eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 1. Select candidate products for the pilot.
 2. Validate that the products fulfil basic TRG prerequisites.
 3. Define the target validation environment.
-4. Confirm the environment model: hosted Kubernetes for the full bundle, kind for lightweight smoke validation (recommendation in Section 9.2).
+4. Confirm the environment model: ephemeral environments on custom GitHub runners for the full bundle, kind on GitHub-hosted runners for lightweight smoke validation (recommendation in Section 9.2).
 5. Define the pinned release manifest (release candidate input contract).
-6. Prepare IaC-based provisioning and umbrella-based deployment.
+6. Prepare the runner-based environment provisioning and umbrella-based deployment.
 7. Define required minimum test data and identity bootstrap.
 8. Integrate smoke tests and existing integration tests.
 9. Publish results in a centralised format.